JoshiCodes/WebAPI/README.md

 ```

 ## Examples
-You can find examples in the `examples` folder.
+You can find examples in the [examples folder](https://github.com/JoshiCodes/WebAPI/tree/master/examples).

+## License
+This project is licensed under the [MIT License](https://github.com/JoshiCodes/WebAPI/blob/master/LICENSE)